 SC stays Kerala HC order barring activist Rehana Fathima from expressing views for comments on beef

-The High Court had barred Fathima from disseminating her views for referring to to beef as ‘gomatha’ while narrating a recipe.
+The High Court had banned Fathima from posting her views for referring to to beef as ‘gomatha’ while narrating a recipe.

 The Supreme Court on Tuesday stayed a Kerala High Court order restricting activist Rehana Fathima from printing, posting or publishing her views on media, ANI reported.

-In November last year, the High Court had issued the order, following a complaint against Fathima that she allegedly hurt religious sentiments by posting a cooking video captioned “Gomatha Ularthu” and repeatedly referred to beef as “gomatha” (mother cow) while narrating the recipe.
-The court had held that the video was in violation of her bail conditions in a separate case in 2018, in relation to publication of derogatory materials about Lord Ayyappa of Sabarimala, reported Bar and Bench.
+In November last year, the High Court had issued the order, following a complaint against Fathima for allegedly hurting religious sentiments by posting a cooking video captioned “Gomatha Ularthu” and repeatedly referred to beef as “gomatha” (mother cow) while narrating the recipe.
+The court had held that the video was in violation of her bail conditions in a separate case in 2018, which was in relation to publishing derogatory materials about Lord Ayyappa of Sabarimala, reported Bar and Bench.

-However, on Tuesday, Supreme Court’s single-judge bench of Justice Rohinton Nariman stayed the order, noting that it was “a complete gag”, according to Live Law.
+However, on Tuesday, Supreme Court’s bench of Justice Rohinton Nariman stayed the order, noting that it was “a complete gag”, according to Live Law.

 Appearing for Fathima, Senior Advocate Colin Gonsalves contended that the bail condition of the 2018 case that barred Fathima from publishing, disseminating or sharing any material of her comments through media, should be set aside or stayed.